7 Ways to Grow Your Business with Content Marketing

 And the best part is that I will continue to get traffic in the future for a long time for the content that I have created already.
 This article can be of value to someone even after a few years.

-It is impossible to do something like that with video where unless you watch the entire video, you will not be able to get an idea of what’s inside the video.
+It is impossible to do something like that with a video where unless you watch the entire video, you will not be able to get an idea of what’s inside the video.

-What has worked for me is posting 3-5 minute videos covering topics in a simple and easy to digest way.
+What has worked for me is posting 3-5 minute videos covering topics in a simple and easy-to-digest way.

 I am not an aggressive YouTube yet, but I have posted a few hundred videos on my YouTube channel and the channel has got almost 30,000 subscribers already.